 Claims Based on Military Sexual Trauma

-If you were a victim of MST while in the military, and you are currently diagnosed with health condition that resulted from the sexual assault, then you are entitled to receive VA compensation.
+If you were a victim of MST while in the military, and you are currently diagnosed with a health condition that resulted from the sexual assault, then you are entitled to receive VA compensation.
 Remember, you cannot receive benefits based solely on the basis of MST.
 You must also have a compensable health condition.
 For example, PTSD, depression, anxiety disorders, panic attacks, or substance abuse.
-The following is needed in order to present a well-prepared claim to the VA:
+The following is needed in order to present a well-prepared VA MST claim to the VA:

 - A completed VA Form 526.
 The current version as of today can be found here.